jmdaemon/treeleaves/design/Fields.md

 # Database Field Specifications

+## Terminology

+- `inherit * from [class]` Means that the field inherits the rest of all its missing fields specifications from some class.

 ## Primary Keys

 For primary keys:
 - If `Label` is not given, it is the same as the field name.
 - There are commas in-between every set of 3 digits for the Input Mask & Display Format.
 - Size # refers to how many digits the primary key ID will hold
+- All IDs inherit from `Primary Key`

 Size # also expands to the following.
 Given Size(8):